About the organization

 - Experience teaching and/or designing instructional content for students from low-income, diverse communities

-- Experience teaching young adults between the ages of 18 and 29 years old
+- Experience teaching young adults, 18-29 years old

 - Experience teaching and/or designing instructional materials for populations from different cultures